-LTD coverage is offered to continue 60% of your total compensation when an approved disability continues for more than 13 weeks.
+LTD coverage is offered to replace 60% of your total compensation as of the first day of your approved disability when your disability continues for more than 13 weeks.
+For purposes of calculating your LTD benefit, total compensation is limited to a maximum of \$500,000.

-Citigroup provides free LTD coverage to employees whose total compensation is less than or equal to \$50,000.99, while employees with total compensation of \$50,001 and above can buy coverage.
-The cost of LTD coverage is shown on the Citigroup Benefits Web Site or on your Personal Enrollment Worksheet.
+Citigroup provides free LTD coverage to employees whose total compensation is less than or equal to \$50,000.99, while employees with total compensation of \$50,001 and above are required to make contributions for their coverage.
+The cost of LTD coverage is shown on the Citigroup Benefits Web Site and your Personal Enrollment Worksheet.

-If you've been enrolled in the Plan for one year and leave Citigroup, you can convert your Citigroup LTD coverage under the group policy to an individual policy.
+If you have been enrolled in the Plan for one year and leave Citigroup (other than to retire, which could occur if you terminate employment after attaining age 55 with at least five years of service or after attaining age 50 with 10 years of service), you can convert your Citigroup LTD coverage under the group policy to an individual policy within 31 days after your employment ends.
+To obtain a conversion form, call ConnectOne at 1-800-881-3938.
+From the main menu, choose the "health and welfare benefits" option and then follow the prompts for a Benefits Service Center representative.
 The maximum benefit of this individual policy is \$3,000 per month.